Hack Squat Guide: The Ultimate Exercise Encyclopedia

 What Muscles do Hack Squats Work?

-The hack squat targets your entire lower body, specifically emphasizing the quads (the big muscles above your front knee cap) and glutes (your butt).
+The hack squat targets your entire lower body, specifically emphasizing the quads (the big muscles above your front knee caps) and glutes (your butt).
 It will also work your hamstrings (the bigs muscles below your butt), calves, and core, but to a less degree.
+However, the stress it puts on those body parts makes the hack squat great for hypertrophy and strength.

 How is a Hack Squat Different From a Back Squat?

-Another advantage of the hack squat is the ability to use heavier weights, thanks to the support provided by the machine.
+Another advantage of the hack squat is the ability to use heavier weights, thanks to the support provided by the leg press machine.
 This makes it an effective exercise for building strength in your leg muscle groups.
 The hack squat can isolate the position of your body, so it's much more stable.
 So you can load it really heavy without having to focus on staying upright.
-Hack squats have been shown to be particularly beneficial for hypertrophy (muscle growth).
+Hack squats have been shown to be particularly beneficial for hypertrophy (muscle growth) and working muscles.
 The hack squat is something of an in-between of the barbell squat and the leg press.
-The upright body position and the emphasis on your quads mimic that of the squat (or even the front squat), but the stability of the machine is similar to that of the leg press.
+The upright body position and the emphasis on your quads mimic that of the squat (or even the front squat), but the stability of the leg press machine is similar to that of the leg press.

 Best Hack Squat Alternatives